Red-Portal/red-portal.github.io/_posts/2022-10-04-flat_minima_schmidhuber.md

 Hell, they even have a paper named "Flat minima" {% cite hochreiter_flat_1997 --file references %}.
 Even better, one of their paper on the topic had been presented at NIPS'94 {% cite hochreiter_simplifying_1994 --file references %}.
 To me personally, this sets a whole new standard on being *Schmidhubered*...
-(Fortunately though, the two papers by Schmidhuber co. did and still does get properly cited.)
+(Fortunately though, the two papers by Schmidhuber co. did and still do get properly cited.)

 References
 ----------